Munchappy/legal/TERMS_OF_SERVICE.md

 ### 7.1 Menu Prices

 All menu prices displayed on the Platform are set exclusively by the Restaurant and are presented in United States dollars.
-Munchappy does not set, control, or guarantee menu prices.
-Prices are subject to change by the Restaurant at any time without prior notice to Munchappy or to you.
+Munchappy does not set or control menu prices.
+As described in Section 6.1, Munchappy requires that all prices listed on the Platform match the Restaurant's current in-person menu pricing.
+Restaurants are responsible for keeping their Platform listings current and accurate whenever their in-person menu changes.

 ### 7.2 Sales Tax